rick-liyue-huang/Blog-NodeJs/README.md

 I create server in file of 'bin/www.js', in which I import server inner logic application funcion 'serverHandler' in 'app.js'; while in the 'app.js' file, I deal with post method by one seperated function named 'getPostDataHandler', and deal with router of 'blog' and 'user' by two external functions named 'blogRouterHandler' and 'userRouterHandler' respectively.

+In order to control router easily, I create two directories, named 'model' and 'controller', and in the 'model/resModel.js' I create the response format,which including 'errorno' property, while in 'controller/blog.js' and 'controller/user.js' I create some controllers to return some fixed data based on the given router.

 node.js deal with http